 Industry studies have continuously shown the average print company’s net profit is between 1-3%.
 To compete in today’s saturated market, print shops need to find ways to automate key production processes, retain customers, cut costs, and have the ability to detect profitable jobs vs. unprofitable jobs.

-With so many moving parts that need to be pulled together to reach the final product – print shops are chaotic, to say the least.
-Without a unified workflow and total visibility into production and capacity, printers are not able to effectively estimate, schedule, and produce quality results.
+Print shops are chaotic – especially with multiple moving parts that must unify to reach the final product.
+Without a unified workflow and total visibility into production and capacity, printers cannot effectively estimate, schedule, and produce quality results.

 While some material spoilage is necessary in the print industry, too much can have major consequences to your bottom line.
-To avoid the excess costs and reduce spoilage rate, print shops need to consider automation and how to track and analyze spoilage costs.
+Avoid excess costs and reduce your spoilage rate by considering automation and tracking and analyzing spoilage costs.

 Death by a Thousand Cuts

 When you operate in a high-volume, low-margin industry, every mistake or inefficiency costs you.
-The human error, inefficiencies, and misalignment that come with heavily manual processes in estimating, scheduling, and production add up quickly and result in internal confusion, missed delivery dates, and lost jobs.
+Human error, inefficiencies, and misalignment come with heavily manual processes in estimating, scheduling, and production.
+All of which add up quickly and result in internal confusion, missed delivery dates, and lost jobs.
 Learn more about the pitfalls of modern printing here.

 Future Proof Your Business with Print MIS Software

-With so many factors impacting the print industry, modern print shops need a solution to manage all aspects of print production to ensure they are delivering seamless customer experiences, guaranteeing cost assurance, and keeping tabs on how they’re spending.
+With so many factors impacting the print industry, modern print shops need a solution to manage all aspects of production.
+Printers need to deliver seamless customer experiences, guarantee cost assurance, and keep tabs on how they’re spending.
 That’s where a Print Management Information System (Print MIS) technology can help.